Marfan Syndrome

 What Is Marfan Syndrome?

-• Enlargement of the root of the aorta where it connects to the heart
+• Enlargement or weakening of the aortic root (the section of the aorta attached to the heart)

 What Causes Marfan Syndrome?